Walnut Creek CPS Removals

 If your child or children were taken due to allegations of physical or sexual abuse by Child Protective Services, an accusation has already been made against you.
 This means social workers are preparing a court document called a Petition to remove your children from your custody or for a request for court intervention while you have continued custody of your children.
 (Usually, at this point, social services asks to REMOVE your children from you.)

-What Should I Do If My Child Is Removed By CPS In Walnut Creek, California?
+What Should I Do If My Child Is Removed by CPS?

 Aside from contacting a juvenile dependency attorney, the most important thing to do when your child has been removed from your care is to provide the social worker with contact information for your family members.
 It is preferred that your child be placed with another parent or a relative, rather than in a foster home or a shelter.

 If you want to ensure that your child is not placed with strangers, give all your relatives’ pertinent information to the social worker as soon as possible.
 You may also ask the social worker to immediately arrange a schedule for frequent visits between you and your child.
 Unless it is unsafe or inappropriate to do so, you will be permitted to regularly visit your child while you wait for your first court date.